By Bev Strickland, Managing Director of Strictlymarketing

 When you walk into any business and sign up for their products or services, you agree to abide by their terms of service, whether that business is digital or a physical store.

 Facebook, LinkedIn, Instagram are no different and breaches of their terms and services will inevitably have consequences.

-The most recent and notable example of this is, of course, Donald Trump who offered some important lessons in how to effectively utilise social media and how to get banned from social media.
+The most recent and notable example of this is, of course, Donald Trump who offered some important lessons in how to utilise social media and get banned from social media.

 ABC News reports Trump was on Twitter for 12 years where he amassed 89 million followers and published as astonishing 47,000 tweets.